oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 based on the set of trust requirements such as trust frameworks it belongs to.

-Other ways of proving Key Binding MAY be used when supported by the Verifier, e.g., when the Combined Format for Presentation without a Key Binding JWT is itself embedded in a signed JWT.
+Other ways of proving Key Binding MAY be used when supported by the Verifier, e.g., when the presented SD-JWT without a Key Binding JWT is itself embedded in a signed JWT.
 See (#enveloping) for details.

-If no Key Binding JWT is included, the Combined Format for Presentation ends with the `~` character after the last Disclosure.
+If no Key Binding JWT is included, the SD-JWT ends with the `~` character after the last Disclosure.

 ### Example

-The following is a non-normative example of the contents of a Presentation for [Example 1](#example-1), disclosing the claims `given_name`, `family_name`, and `address`, as it would be sent from the Holder to the Verifier.
+The following is a non-normative example of the contents of an SD-JWT Presentation for [Example 1](#example-1), disclosing the claims `given_name`, `family_name`, and `address`, as it would be sent from the Holder to the Verifier.
 The Key Binding JWT as shown before is included as the last element.

 <{{examples/simple/sd_jwt_presentation.txt}}